polkadot-developers/polkadot-docs/develop/interoperability/test-and-debug.md

     }
     ```

+By leveraging these macros, developers can customize their testing networks by defining relay chains and parachains tailored to their needs.

+For guidance on implementing a mock runtime for a Polkadot SDK-based chain, refer to the [`Pallet Testing`](/develop/blockchains/custom-blockchains/pallet-testing.md){target=\_blank} article.
+This framework enables thorough testing of runtime and cross-chain interactions.

-For a comprehensive example of how to use the `xcm-simulator`, refer to the [`sample`](https://github.com/paritytech/polkadot-sdk/tree/master/polkadot/xcm/xcm-simulator/example){target=\_blank} provided in the xcm-simulator codebase.
+For a complete example of how to use the `xcm-simulator`, explore the [`sample`](https://github.com/paritytech/polkadot-sdk/tree/master/polkadot/xcm/xcm-simulator/example){target=\_blank} provided in the `xcm-simulator` codebase.

 ## XCM Emulator

-The [`xcm-emulator`](https://github.com/paritytech/polkadot-sdk/tree/master/cumulus/xcm/xcm-emulator){target=\_blank} provides an emulated environment for testing cross-chain message passing.
-It uses pre-configured runtimes, mirroring live networks such as Kusama, Polkadot, and Statemine.
-Key features include:
+The [`xcm-emulator`](https://github.com/paritytech/polkadot-sdk/tree/master/cumulus/xcm/xcm-emulator){target=\_blank} is a tool designed to simulate the execution of XCM programs using predefined runtime configurations.
+These configurations include those utilized by live networks like Kusama, Polkadot, and the Asset Hub.

-- Cross-Chain testing - validate message flow, execution, weights, and side effects between chains
+This tool enables testing of cross-chain message passing, providing a way to verify outcomes, weights, and side effects efficiently.

-- Live network fidelity - test runtime configurations resembling production environments
+The `xcm-emulator` relies on transport layer pallets.
+However, the messages do not leverage the same messaging infrastructure as live networks since the transport mechanism is mocked.
+Additionally, consensus-related events are not covered, such as disputes, staking, and ImOnline events.
+Parachains should use end-to-end (E2E) tests to validate these events.

+The XCM Emulator provides both advantages and limitations when testing cross-chain communication in simulated environments.

+- Pros:
+    - Interactive debugging - offers tracing capabilities similar to EVM, enabling detailed analysis of issues
+    - Runtime composability - facilitates testing and integration of multiple runtime components
+    - Immediate feedback - supports Test-Driven Development (TDD) by providing rapid test results
+    - Seamless integration testing - simplifies the process of testing new runtime versions in an isolated environment

-- Limitations:
+- Cons:
-    - Mocked transport layer - the emulator uses transport pallets but does not replicate live messaging infrastructure
-    - Excluded consensus events - disputes and staking events are outside the emulator’s scope and require E2E testing with a production-like environment

-For example use cases, refer to the emulator's documentation on testing common good parachains.
+    - Simplified emulation - always assumes message delivery, which may not mimic real-world network behavior
+    - Dependency challenges - requires careful management of dependency versions and patching.
+Refer to the [Cargo dependency documentation](https://doc.rust-lang.org/cargo/reference/overriding-dependencies.html){target=\_blank}
+    - Compilation overhead - testing environments can be resource-intensive, requiring frequent compilation updates